 4. Influence.
 Once you have performed the first three steps above you can begin to influence people.
 When your subject or project starts to get attention and you have evidence that people care about it, you can use Alexa.com to show that “these 10 sites have x visitors combined who love and talk about this topic.”
 This is the beginning of social proof that helps to attract investment.
 Quantify whenever possible.
 Investors love this.

 Rogow finished his segment by recommending that film makers create a page with all the assets in their project, list benefits to investors and change the message for each investor as needed to speak to their specific goals.
 He also recommended to reserve your name and your project’s name in all social media immediately.
 He noted that Linkedin is a great resource not used so much by Hollywood, and also suggested film makers use services like PR Web to share news of their projects with the world and build recognition.

 Eric Sherman – a film maker, instructor, consultant, writer and expert witness – spoke next, bringing a wry humor to the panel and raucous anecdotes about real-life seedy dialog in strange places (such as in the men’s restroom at CAA?!).
+You can find all this information on the popular game portal of friv games.
 He began his segment by saying that there is only one thing more difficult than making your first film, and that’s making your second film.

 When it comes to finding investors for a film, he’s narrowed down the reasons why people would invest and these include:

 1. To protect their money and conserve capital.
 Since fewer than 2% of films made make their money back, it would be unwise to invest in a film for this reason.